Affiliate Disclosure

 3. Turtle Wax Hybrid Solutions Ceramic Spray — Best Value

 Technically a ceramic spray wax, this is the fastest protection here — spray on wet or dry, wipe off, done.
 For the money and the minutes involved, the beading and gloss are genuinely impressive.
 Pros: cheapest per use, fastest application, strong water beading, works as a standalone or a topper.
 Cons: shorter-lived than a paste base wax; not the deepest gloss.
-Check price.
+Check Price on Amazon.

 4. Chemical Guys Butter Wet Wax — Easiest Wet Look